Why Amp Type Matters More Than You Think

 The Bottom Line

-There's never been a better time to be a guitarist.
-Tube amps are still being made (and still sound incredible).
-Solid-state amps have found their niche and do it brilliantly.
-Modeling technology has reached a point where even working professionals are switching from tube amps to modelers for tour and studio work.
-And hybrid amps give you a practical middle ground.
+There has never been a better time to be a guitarist shopping for amplification.
+Tube amps are still being made and still sound incredible.
+Solid-state amps have found their niche and serve it well.
+Modeling technology has reached a point where working professionals are switching from tube amps to modelers for tour and studio work.
+And hybrid amps offer a practical middle ground.

 The best amp is the one that makes you want to play.
 Understand how each type works, try as many as you can, and trust your ears.
 The technology matters, but only in service of the music.